reframejs/reframe/docs/usage-manual.md

 The standard way to navigate between pages is to use the HTML link tag `<a>`.

-See [Custom/Advanced Routing](#customadvanced-routing) for alternative ways of navigating.
+See [Customization & Eject - Routing](#customadvanced-routing) for alternative ways of navigating.

 Example: